ankaAR/bestiario5e/_creatures/bronzescout.md

 ### Acciones

 ***Bite*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 5 (1d4 + 3) puntos de daño perforante plus 3 (1d6) lightning damage.
+Impacto: 5 (1d4 + 3) puntos de daño perforante plus 3 (1d6) puntos de daño por relámpago.

-***Lightning Flare (Recharges after a Short or Long Rest)*** Each creature in contact with the ground within 15 feet of the bronze scout must make a DC 13 Dexterity saving throw, taking 14 (4d6) lightning damage on a failed save, or half as much damage on a successful one.
+***Lightning Flare (Recharges after a Short or Long Rest)*** Each creature in contact with the ground within 15 feet of the bronze scout must make a DC 13 Dexterity saving throw, taking 14 (4d6) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.